-Can hypnotic suggestion help when managing pain after stroke?
+Can hypnotic suggestion help when managing pain after a stroke?

-Stroke Podcast Episode 26 – While there are many pharmaceutical products to help when managing pain after stroke that are very successful the long term use of pills is not ideal.
+Stroke Podcast Episode 26 – While there are many pharmaceutical products to help when managing pain after a stroke that is very successful the long-term use of pills is not ideal.
 When I recently met the latest guest on the stroke podcast I couldn’t help but wonder whether there are other tools we could use to help pain management.

-In this episode, Kevin Grise shares how he stumbled on using hypnotic suggestion to help others managing pain and the success he had, while in the army as a university student in the late 1970’s.
+In this episode, Kevin Grise shares how he stumbled on using hypnotic suggestions to help others manage pain and the success he had, while in the army as a university student in the late 1970s.

-Why I need help with managing pain after stroke?
+Why do I need help with managing pain?

-My personal experience with pain relate to my condition, occurred after surgery to remove the faulty blood vessel that had bled 3 times in as many years.
+My personal experience with pain related to my condition, occurred after surgery to remove the faulty blood vessel that had bled 3 times in as many years.

 When I woke from surgery I could not feel my left arm and leg and although the numbness was not painful, something else was causing pain.